 The elements of "relevance"

-have a philosophical
+are of a philosophical

 in his "post-apocalypse"

-historical tint
+historical nature

 SERGEY UGOLNIKOV, "ZAVTRA"